Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/02_primitive_architecture_energy/README.md

 This generates the following output in folder `output/`
 - The received input files and the important evaluation progress are reported on `stdout`.
-- the estimation (pJ) for the primitive components in the design are saved in `estimation.yaml`.
+- The estimation (pJ) for the primitive components in the design are saved in `estimation.yaml`.

 ## Observations